 Stock Evaluator is everything you need to analyze the fundamentals of a listed company.

 Below is a screenshot of Apple Inc. inside Stock Evaluator.

-Not only you get a quick overview of Apple Inc.’s fundamentals , you can also take a deep dive on the other tabs such as the Grades, Charts, News & Events, Valuation, Growth, Ratios, Analysts (analyst ratings), Earnings (consensus estimate data), Financials (detailed quarterly and annual financial statement data) and Insiders (insider buy and sell activity) tabs.
+Not only do you get a quick overview of Apple Inc.’s fundamentals, you can also take a deep dive into the other tabs such as the Grades, Charts, News & Events, Valuation, Growth, Ratios, Analysts (analyst ratings), Earnings (consensus estimate data), Financials (detailed quarterly and annual financial statement data) and Insiders (insider buy and sell activity) tabs.

 AAII has developed 42 different stock selection strategies.

 Below is just a screenshot of the performance of the stock strategies that are sorted by annual price gain.